schmitech/schmitech.github.io/about.md

 ### Our Philosophy

 We believe that AI should be accessible, practical, and transformative for businesses of any size.
 This drives our approach:
-- We focus on **high-impact solutions** that deliver measurable results within weeks, not months
+- We focus on **high-impact solutions** that deliver measurable results
 - We create **sustainable systems** that grow with your business
-- We ensure **knowledge transfer** is built into every engagement, empowering your team
+- We ensure **knowledge transfer** is built into every engagement

 Our commitment goes beyond implementation—we're building long-term partnerships to help businesses thrive in an AI-enabled future.